NDP Leader Singh pledges to forgive student debt during campaign stop in Sudbury

-For his part, Singh doubled down on Verrelli’s statement and says that Trudeau turned his back on northern Ontario when they needed him most.
+For his part, Singh double down on Verrelli’s statement and says that Trudeau has turned his back on northern Ontario.

-The federal New Democrats were granted an emergency debate regarding Laurentian University in the House of Commons, where much of the country learned of the massive staffing and program cuts seen at Sudbury's largest public insitution.
+The federal New Democrats were granted an emergency debate on Laurentian Universityin the House of Commons, where much of the country learned of the large staffing and program cuts seen at Sudbury's public insitution.

 Joined by several northern party representatives, Singh also laid out his plan to assist students across the country by cancelling interest from federal loans and forgiving student debt.